sairis-ai/help-center/docs/admin/administration/ai-management/content/content-properties.md

    - A progress indicator appears during upload
    - Status badges show "Pending" → "Uploading" → "Succeeded"

-### File Processing
+### AI Processing Status

-After upload, files undergo AI processing:
+After uploading, files are processed by the AI system:

-1. Initial content record creation
-2. File upload to secure storage
-3. Text extraction and processing
-4. AI vectorization and indexing
-5. Availability for knowledge retrieval
+1. Processing status is indicated in the Content Properties
+2. During processing, a progress indicator is shown
+3. If processing takes longer than expected, a "Retry AI Processing" button appears
+4. Click "Retry" if processing seems stuck or encounters issues

 **Note**: Processing can take several minutes per document depending on size and complexity.
 Larger documents may take longer.